symfony/symfony-docs/cookbook/form/create_field_type_extension.rst

 and more flexible (you can add several type extensions to a single form type).

-Field Type Extensions can achieve most of what custom field types can do, but instead of being field types of their own, **they plug into existing field types**.
+Field type extensions can achieve most of what custom field types can do, but instead of being field types of their own, **they plug into existing field types**.